Black Sea: Geology and bathymetry

 During the Messinian salinity crisis in the neighboring Mediterranean Sea, water levels fell but without drying up the sea.
 The collision between the Eurasian and African plates and the westward escape of the Anatolian block along the North Anatolian and East Anatolian faults dictates the current tectonic regime, which features enhanced subsidence in the Black Sea basin and significant volcanic activity in the Anatolian region.
 These geological mechanisms, in the long term, have caused the periodic isolations of the Black Sea from the rest of the global ocean system.

 The large shelf to the north of the basin is up to 190 km wide and features a shallow apron with gradients between 1:40 and 1:1000.
 The southern edge around Turkey and the eastern edge around Georgia, however, are typified by a narrow shelf that rarely exceeds 20 km in width and a steep apron that is typically 1:40 gradient with numerous submarine canyons and channel extensions.
-The Euxine abyssal plain in the centre of the Black Sea reaches a maximum depth of 2212 m just south of Yalta on the Crimean Peninsula.
+The Euxine abyssal plain in the center of the Black Sea reaches a maximum depth of 2212 m just south of Yalta on the Crimean Peninsula.